cloudnativetrainings/trainings/k8s_fundamentals/day_1/08_services/README.md

 kubectl scale deployment nginx --replicas 3
 ```

-## Take a look at the created Endpoints and IPs of the Pods
+## Take a look at the created Endpoints and IPs of the pods

 ```bash
 kubectl get pod,endpoints -o wide